Syria says expects to sign Arab League deal soon

 Damascus has complained that the initiative, which includes a plan to allow observers into the country to monitor its implementation, would infringe its national sovereignty.

-But it says it has been seeking clarification on the proposal and has not rejected it out of hand.
+But it says it has been seeking clarification on the proposal and had not rejected it out of hand.

-Makdesi said Syria also wanted statements by the Arab League secretary general and Qatar's prime minister opposing foreign intervention in Syria to be formally included in the agreement.

 "The protocol is intended to be signed soon," Makdesi told journalists in Damascus.
 "The Syrian government has responded positively to the draft protocol."

-"I am optimistic, although I await the Arab League response first," he said, adding that Syria wanted the agreement to be signed in Damascus.
+"I am optimistic, although I await the Arab League response first," he said.